 of the American Council on Alcohol & Addiction Problems

-This annual two-day national meeting will feature prominent experts speaking on alcohol policy issues; “How-to” workshops and seminars; reports from state, denominational, and fraternal affiliates; and networking with leaders in alcohol & addiction.
+This annual two-day national meeting will feature prominent experts speaking on alcohol, gambling, and drug policy issues; “How-to” workshops and seminars; reports from state, denominational, and fraternal affiliates; and networking with leaders in alcohol & addiction.

 For more information, go to http://redribbon.org/